PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="5024" title="GS SW: Handle flat prims without float conversion" authors="refractionpcsx2" >}}

+Large floats are not handled very well in the software renderer due to the range being limited by signed integers but also some precision is lost by being single floats which only have a precision of 24bits.
+This PR makes it so flat triangles are treated like sprites and the Z values are passed as integer so no precision is lost, which fixes games which use flat triangles to draw UI/2D screens.

 {{< img-cmp-slider before="./img/Pic7-EvangelionBefore.png" after="./img/Pic8-EvangelionAfter.png">}}

 {{< progress/github-link prNums="5026" title="GS-gui: Change blending option from None to Minimum." authors="lightningterror" >}}